1994–95 SAARC Quadrangular: The final

 Unfortunately, the final was a rather one-sided affair.
-The game was effectively over after Venkatesh Prasad destroyed the Bangladesh top order to leave the hosts struggling at 4/31.
+The game was effectively over after Prasad destroyed the Bangladesh top order to leave the hosts struggling at 4/31.
 Earlier, skipper Amre had played the best knock of the tournament.
 Under pressure, after scoring only 14 runs in the three league games, the Indian captain answered his critics in an emphatic manner.
 Nimble use of foot and crisp timing were the highlights of his match winning innings of 88*.
 Ganguly, playing his only game in the trophy stroked a classy 39, while Dravid contributed 37.

-Skipper Akram Khan led a spirited recovery by sharing 54 with Minhajul Abedin for the fifth wicket, but by the time Sairaj Bahutule dismissed the Bangladesh captain for 66, the game was effectively over.
+Skipper Akram led a spirited recovery by sharing 54 with Nannu for the fifth wicket, but by the time Sairaj dismissed the Bangladesh captain for 66, the game was effectively over.
 Akram's effort was gallant but fruitless.